 The Pestalozzi Programme seeks to promote Human Rights, Democracy, Sustainability and Diversity in European education.
 It offers a summer school, European workshops, trainer training courses and conferences and has just published one of the most important documents for European teachers of our time, the manifesto "Education for Change - Change for Education" which has been prepared by representatives of the Community of Practice of the Pestalozzi Programme and the working group “Teachers’ profession in the 21st century” of the Education and Culture Committee of the Conference of International Non-governmental Organisations of the Council of Europe for the jointly organised conference “The professional image and ethos of teachers” in April 2014 at the Council of Europe in Strasbourg.
 I have been very honored to be a part of this process and meet inspiring educators from all over Europe as well as the organisers of the conference Josef Huber, Head of the Pestalozzi Programme, Sabine Rohmann, Chair of the Education and Culture Committee and Pascale Mompoint-Gaillard, pedagogical consultant for the programme, who is also very involved in the process and is a great role model.

-and with education.
+right things in and with education.
 It states that we need to rethink education in our global and increasingly complex society.
-It says we need our education to focus on sustainability, democratic structures and
+It says we need our education to focus on sustainability,

 The manifesto is meant as a message from practitioners to other practitioners and to policy makers.
 Despite all differences of context across European classrooms and learning spaces, the principles and the orientations contained in this manifesto can offer a shared vision of what education for democracy can and ought to mean in the 21st century.
 Joining the conference and the discussion about the manifesto I have strongly realized that teaching is not going to be the same and that teachers need to be involved in the change, because there will be change and if we don't participate our voices won't be heard.